Meet AERO's Board and senior managers.

 Barry Sandison has held a long interest in the better use of data to respond to key social issues.
 He is known across the Australian Public Service (APS) and state and territory agencies for his interest and leadership in data and information management.
 His recent focus is on supporting the not-for-profit sector in enhancing its data capabilities.

-Barry is currently a Research Fellow with the Australian National University’s College of Health and Medicine.
-He also recently concluded a 2-year Research Fellowship with the Paul Ramsay Foundation.
+Barry’s previous roles have included CEO of the Australian Institute of Health and Welfare (AIHW) and Deputy Secretary within the Australian Government Department of Human Services, among other senior executive roles.
+Since leaving the APS in mid 2021 Barry spent 3 years as a Research Fellow with the Australian National University’s College of Health and Medicine and undertook a 2-year Research Fellowship with the Paul Ramsay Foundation.
 His Fellowship with the Foundation was focused on building data capability in the not-for-profit sector, with a particular focus on those delivering community services.

 Our senior managers